tonaljs/tonal/docs/migration-guide.md

 Now functions falls in two catergories:

 - **Parsers**: takes a name of something (string) and return an object with properties.
 Examples of that functions are: note, interval, pcset, scaleType, chordType, scale, chord, mode.
 All of the returning objects has the properties `empty` (boolean) and name (string, "" indicating _no value_)
 - **Operations**: takes one or more names and return a new name.
 It always work with strings (no objects).
 Invalid results are represented with empty strings "".
-Examples: transpose, distance, substract
+Examples: transpose, distance, subtract

 ### Utilility functions removed or made private